JackAWatt/kata/docs/thirty-hour/meta-thirty/sessions.md

   the sessions.
 In the future it would make sense to use buffer time between sessions to plan the subsequent session.
  * the point of doing 15 * 2 hour sessions is to get into the habbit of planning out learning paths.
+ * I would like to have several plans ready to be picked up at any time.
  * sessions complete: 1

 ## session 1: plan out a few sessions towards skills to learn